mrampton/syllabus/queryoptproblems-solutions.md

         The root node and its children take up 1+55 pages in the cache and can be cached.
 That saves 2 IO, for a total of 2 IOs (valid answer).
 It is also possible some fraction of the leaf nodes can be cached:
-        186 leaf pages divided by 44 remaining pages in memory ~= 25% of the leaf nodes can be cached, so that saves us .25 IO.
+        44 remaining pages in memory divided by 182 total leaf pages ~= 25% of the leaf nodes can be cached, so that saves us .25 IO.
         The cost is then 4 - 2 - 0.25 = 1.75 IOs.

 * 1000